-This two-day conference will engage health care providers and students from a variety of disciplines in professional knowledge transfer and discussion in order to improve the health and wellbeing across the life span for persons with a developmental disability.
+The main goal of both events was to engage healthcare providers and community partners from a wide range of professional disciplines in knowledge transfer and interdisciplinary collaboration in order to help improve the health and wellbeing of people with developmental disabilities.